EMERGING MARKETS-Latam currencies slide on China, oil; Mexico peso at record low

 SAO PAULO, Jan 15 Latin American currencies sold

-off on Friday as weakness in China shares and another tumble in
+off on Friday as weakness in Chinese shares and a tumble in oil

 A round of tepid Chinese credit data triggered a slump in